pauljxtan/fractals/README.md

 * Sierpinski's triangle [sierpinski]

 ### GUI ###
 A Python-based GUI (using TKinter and matplotlib for graphing) is included at __python/fractalsgui.py__.
+Still a very early version, with fixed resolution and without interactive matplotlib functionality -- stay tuned.

 Dependencies:
 * Tkinter